barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Overall, the vast majority of incidents targeted people of color, specifically black people.
 Between 2010 and 2017, ~80% of all stop and frisk incidents involved black residents, while black residents account for ~48% of the DC population, as of the last decennial census in 2010.

-@@@ Quantifying race and ethnicity has some inherent limitations.
-Add notes about Hisp.
+Quantifying race and ethnicity has some inherent limitations.
+The stop and frisk dataset includes fields for both race and Hispanic/Latino ethnicity.
+For this analysis, we combined both fields by categorizing anyone listed as being of Hispanic/Latino ethnicity as Hispanic/Latino in a combined race/ethnicity field.
 Certain racial/ethnic groups such as Asian and people classified as "Unknown" in the police report represent a very small portion of the overall population and in order to not draw misleading statistical conclusions from a very small subgroup, they were dropped from subsequent analysis.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/sf_race_youths.png)

 Racial disparity in police stops are particularly striking among children.
 Nearly 1 in 5 black residents stopped from 2010-2017 were children, compared to 2% among whites.
-Other research suggests a possible driver of this disparity: [police tend to overestimate the age of black and Hispanic/Latino juvenile felony suspects by an average of five years while underestimating the age of white juvenile suspects by @@@ years](https://www.apa.org/pubs/journals/releases/psp-a0035663.pdf).
+Other research suggests a possible driver of this disparity: [police tend to overestimate the age of black and Hispanic/Latino juvenile felony suspects by an average of 4.59 years while underestimating the age of white juvenile suspects by 0.86 years](https://www.apa.org/pubs/journals/releases/psp-a0035663.pdf).

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/sf_age_dist.png)

 Reflecting the disparity among juveniles, black and Hispanic/Latino adults stopped by police skewed younger than white adults stopped by police.
 The graph above shows the overall distribution of adults stopped by police by race/ethnicity.
-Stop and frisk incident counts peak at age for black and Hispanic/Latino residents at @@@ and at @@@ for white residents.
+Stop and frisk incident counts peak at 18 for black and Hispanic/Latino residents and at 23 for white residents.
 The median age of black and Hispanic/Latino adults stopped by police is 27, compared to 30 for whites.

 <figure class="video_container">
 <iframe width="800" height="600" src="https://rawgit.com/mahkah/dc_stop_and_frisk/master/index.html" frameborder="0" allowfullscreen="true"></iframe>
 </figure>
 <br>

-@@@ Map description and link to footnote
+The interactive figure above is a district-wide map of stop and frisk incidents.
+It enables filtering by race, gender, age, and type of stop and is able to show maps of ward, neighborhood, police sector, police service area, and census tract.
+The mapping and associated data can be found [here](https://github.com/mahkah/dc_stop_and_frisk).@@@ link to footnote

-Stop and Frisk: Neighborhoods
+Stop and Frisk: Neighborhood Overview
 --------------

-For the remainder of the analysis, we will use DC's 39 neighborhood clusters@@@(footnote) as the unit for analysis and comparison, looking at trends across and within neighborhoods.
+For the remainder of the analysis, we will use DC's 39 neighborhood clusters as the unit for analysis and comparison, looking at trends across and within neighborhoods.

 <figure class="video_container">
 <iframe width="800" height="600" src="https://dc-stop-frisk.herokuapp.com/" frameborder="0" allowfullscreen="true"></iframe>